Call closes June 15th 2019 - Submit your proposal now!

 Water covers roughly 72% of the surface of the planet; 96% of this water is found in oceans. it should be obvious that any damage to the state of health of oceans can have a tremendous impact on the world.
 This is made particularly evident by the effect of the rise in the average temperatures caused by anthropic pollution, which is causing severe harm both to marine ecosystems as well as to terrestrial communities, both human and not human.
 At the same time, freshwater makes up only roughly 6% of the total, which means that our most precious resource is in very limited supply.
 There is a pressing need to not just discuss these themes but to start acting on them.
 For this reason, alongside the latest technology to monitor the state of the earth’s waters, contributions are welcome that highlight innovative approaches and solutions which are being employed to reach a sustainable use of the seas, as well as surface and ground waters.

-Suggested issues to explore: water remediation; water scarcity and migrations; environmental monitoring; ocean exploration; plastics in oceans; sustainable use and management of coastal areas; freshwater resources; marine ecosystems; diplomacy and cooperation for the health of the Mediterranean; desalination; zero-carbon ports; offshore renewable energy; deep-ocean mining, water vapor and climate change; seawater encroachment in coastal areas.
+Suggested issues to explore: water remediation; water scarcity and migrations; environmental monitoring; ocean exploration; plastics in oceans; sustainable use and management of coastal areas; freshwater resources; marine ecosystems; healthy oceans, seas, and fresh-water bodies; diplomacy and cooperation for the health of the Mediterranean; desalination; zero-carbon ports; offshore renewable energy; deep-ocean mining, water vapor and climate change; seawater encroachment in coastal areas.

 In just one century, computing has completely revolutionized our world.
 From financial markets to scientific experiments and space missions, an increasing number of activities which were impossible just a few decades ago, are being made commonplace: the main enabler of this revolution is computing speed, the steady increase in computational power which allows to handle ever increasing quantities of data.
 With the prospect of quantum computing being realized in the near future and artificial intelligence challenging humans at their own game, there is no telling how a further leap in our computational resources will change our world, with challenging implications.
 From distributed computing to big-data acquisition and processing and the latest advancements in artificial intelligence, contributions are welcome that show how advancements in hardware and software are being applied across all fields of knowledge, as well as perspectives of where they will lead us.
 Particular attention should also be devoted to emerging issues in law, such as the problem of liability in a world where decision-making is increasingly automated.